English and Media

 - Ensures that students know the targets they are working on from previous feedback, encouraging them to actively work on these personal targets in each new assessed piece.

 - Develops independence and ownership of learning through self-assessment by students highlighting their own work to demonstrate where particular skills and targets have been met.

 - Flags up in marking whether, or to what extent, targets have been achieved, so that progress is measured through targets being met, re-set, or adjusted.

-- Gives students opportunities to respond to marking and practise the targets being set, by re-writing and improving paragraphs/ sections or work, or applying the targets in a different context for mastery of those skills, using our ‘purple pens of progress’.
+- Gives students opportunities to respond to marking and practise targets being set using our ‘purple pens of progress’: re-writing and improving paragraphs/ sections or work, or applying the targets in a different context for mastery of those skills.

-- Makes feedback, assessment and progress part of a shared dialogue between parents, teachers and students by sending the ‘best’ books about once a term for parents to read, comment on and sign, so that a student is fully supported to reflect on their progress and targets moving forward.
+- Makes feedback, assessment and progress part of a shared dialogue between parents, teachers and students by sending the ‘best’ books home about once a term for parents to read, comment on and sign, so that every student is fully supported to reflect on their progress.